shiyam-sarker10/shiyam-sarker10/README.md

 </p>
 <h2>🚩About me</h2>

-### I'm a web developer based in Dhaka, Bangladesh, specializing in front-end and having some knowledge of back-end.
+### I'm a web developer based in Dhaka, Bangladesh, specializing in front-end and having some back-end knowledge.
 I enjoy coding, and bringing ideas to life, and I always look forward to learning and crafting solutions that truly have an impact. 💻🚀

 <h2>📈 Current Stats</h2>